honzabilek4/honzabilek4/README.md

 **PM & Builder at [Localazy](https://localazy.com)**
 I lead product, but I also build — from translation systems to data pipelines and internal tools.

-Writing about real-world product work on [Substack](https://realproductwork.substack.com).
+Writing about product practice on [Substack](https://realproductwork.substack.com).

 ### What I Work With
 - Localization, MT, and LLM-based automation